 We spent the rest of the day calling our out-of-town family members, and spent the following day meeting up with friends to tell them the good news.
 This was split between a dizzying series of coffees, lunch, and other meet-ups.
 We don’t have photos of all of them, but here are some from lunch:

 But that’s a story for the next post.
-For now, just know that Amelia’s healthy, we’re both excited, and we can’t wait for what’s next.
+For now, just know that The Missus’s healthy, we’re both excited, and we can’t wait for what’s next.